jcollard/unm-hip/README.md

 <pre>normalize :: (Fractional (Pixel img), MaxMin (Pixel img), Image img) => img -> img</pre>

-Given img, normalize returns an image with the same dimensions where the values have been normalized to lie in the interval [0, 1].
+Given img, <b>normalize</b> returns an image with the same dimensions where the values have been normalized to lie in the interval [0, 1].

 <p>

 <pre>shrink :: (Num a, Image img, ComplexPixel (Pixel img), Image img', Pixel img' ~ C.Complex (Value (Pixel img))) => a -> img -> img'</pre>

-Given a complex image and a real positive number x, shrink returns a complex image with the same dimensions.
+Given a complex image and a real positive number x, <b>shrink</b> returns a complex image with the same dimensions.
 Let z be the value of the image at location (i, j).
 The value of the complex result image at location (i, j) is zero if |z| < x, otherwise the result has the